ozzann/client-server-app/README.md

 In this case Puppet installs docker to the production, then it copies the application's source code inluding Dockerfile to the production, then removes old irrelevant docker images  **vagrant_client** and **vagrant_server** (their names are assigned automatically by docker compose) and eventually runs docker compose.

 In order to store all apps' files and then send them to the production, Puppet master has a static mount point **/etc/puppet/files**.
 Creation of this point is managed by **/etc/puppet/fileserver.conf** configuration file.
-Files for the client and server apps are sent to **client-app** and **server-app** directories correspondingly by using rsync command in Jenkins pipeline.
+Files for the client and web-service apps are sent to **client-app** and **server-app** directories correspondingly by using rsync command in Jenkins pipeline.

 Besdies copying files, Puppet Master has to run both of the applications using docker-compose.
 The docker-compose type to run Compose is already included in the docker module and we have to make sure the docker-compose utility is installed: